Ernstsen/StorkApp/README.md

 ### Get Locations
-Gets locations for all friends/group members
+Gets locations for all group members

  | key    |                  value                 |
  |:------:| :------------------------------------- |